Michael J. Hinkle III

 Beyond the operational data itself, the assignment produced an unexpected cultural dividend: field team members who had historically viewed audits as adversarial experienced a neutral, transparent process.
 Labor-management friction in all three facilities measurably decreased.
 The audits functioned as both operational data collection and trust-building events.

-• Service delivery maintained through Q4 Volume-Surge — 99.8%+ service compliance with 100% route delivery completion throughout the detail period.
+• Service delivery maintained through Q4 volume-surge — 99.8%+ service compliance avg. with 100% route delivery completion throughout the detail period.

 • Equipment reliability improved through replacement of failing scanners, eliminating 1–15 mile recovery drives and preserving delivery capacity ahead of peak.